AutoMQ/automq/README.md

 We have a list of [good first issues](https://github.com/AutoMQ/automq/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that help you to get started, gain experience, and get familiar with our contribution process.
 To claim one, simply reply with 'pick up' in the issue and the AutoMQ maintainers will assign the issue to you.
 If you have any questions about the 'good first issue' please feel free to ask.
 We will do our best to clarify any doubts you may have.

 ## AutoMQ Business Edition
 The business edition of AutoMQ provides a powerful and easy-to-use control plane to help you manage clusters effortlessly.
-Meanwhile, the control plane is more powerful in terms of availability and observability compared to the community version.
+Meanwhile, the control plane is more powerful in terms of availability and observability compared to the community edition.

 > You can check the difference between the community and business editions [here](https://www.automq.com/product).